DKU-MP-Zhang-Group/docs/Tools/nas_mount.md

 # How to mount the NAS

+## Attention!
+1. Beacuse of the default encode format of Linux, please only use english to create the file name and folder name.

 ## Preparation
-1. A computer device (Linux better)
+1. A computer device under DKU or DUKE net work(Linux better)
 2. **Add you ip to the firewall** (ask IT or [Tianyi](mailto:tianyi.zhang2@duke.edu))
 3. Knowledge about basic linux commands
 4. install nfs: